African Americans most likely to be targets of hate crimes

 2020 also marked the year of the Black Lives Matter and George Floyd Protests which significantly increased the amount of racial tension between white and black individuals.
 In some cases, white individuals blamed African Americans for damage caused and crimes committed by protestors during the demonstrations.

-Lantz said these social and political events contribute greatly to the rate of hate crimes because they cause individuals to take sides based on differences, and in this case the differences were race and ethnicity.
+Lantz said these social and political events greatly contribute to the rate of hate crimes because they cause individuals to take sides based on differences, and in this case the differences were race and ethnicity.
 While most African Americans weren’t responsible for any damage caused during the George Floyd protests, some individuals collectively blamed them for the problem.

 “Groups start to identify people that they believe are offending them, and then they view the people within those groups as interchangeable,” Lantz said.